VenusMcflytrap/PortfolioXHM/README.md

 I have experience in:

-Data analysis
+Data analysis,
-Business analytics
+Business analytics,
-PowerBI
+PowerBI,
-Access
+Access,
-MySQL
+MySQL,
-Providing amazing customer service
+Providing amazing customer service.

 This repository was created to showcase my experience and progress throughout my career.